JonathanHolvey/web-deploy/readme.md

         `deploy`: Use mode `replace` if the destination is empty (apart from ignored files) and `update` otherwise.
         `dry-run`: As with `deploy`, but no files are actually changed.
 Changes are still recorded in the log file.

-**branch**: The branch of the repository to be deployed.
+**branches**: An array of branch names (or name prefixes) to be deployed.
 This will be matched against the webhook payload.

 **events**: An array of webhook event names to enable deployment for.
 Valid options include `push`, `release`, `commit` etc.